bonethrown/PassFactory.js/README.md

-# PassFactory.js

-iOS 6 passes from your web browser.
+# PassFactory.js - iOS 6 passes (almost) from your web browser

 [Try it on the web](#) or download it (below).